 I used the git-svn clone command, which also took a few hours to run, but succeeded after a shorter time, only using 600 megabytes.
 This was not even twice the size of the SVN working copy, but with the full history of our project!

 Since then, I started using git for all my private repositories: I converted losslessly my private repositories, thanks to the marvelous Hg-Git Mercurial plugin.

-I also registered to GiHub, and discovered a whole new dimension to open-source development!
+I also registered to Github, and discovered a whole new dimension to open-source development!

-There I truly discovered the power of a typical open-source Git workflow: the way to clone (fork) a repository, to make a correction, and then to make a pull request, fully integrated in the issue tracker.
+There I truly discovered the power of a typical open-source Git workflow: A successful Git branching model or more recently Github flow: the way to clone (fork) a repository, to make a correction, and then to make a pull request, fully integrated in the issue tracker.

 And for the tools?
 GitHub help a lot creating, cloning and merging repositories.
 Under Linux I’ve become used to the good git command line.
 Under Windows, I am using the wonderful TortoiseGit GUI that I would recommend to you, at least to start.

 I have also started testing other tools that would help the transition at my workplace, where some developer used the popular SmartSVN (pro).
 So I have played a bit with SmartGit and made some feedback to the awesome 2 developers behind it, it sounds promising!

 Now I can tell you: if you try Git, and take the time to learn it subtleties, you will love it!